w3f/polkadot-wiki/docs/learn/learn-account-abstraction.md

 ## Definition of Account Abstraction

-The term _abstraction_ refers to separating the user experience from the private key, enabling a piece of code to dictate account behavior.
+The concept of account _abstraction_ was first mentioned via Ethereum concept [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337) focused on allowing users to flexibly program more security and better user experiences into their accounts.
+The idea also aims to separate the user experience from the private key, enabling a piece of code to dictate account behavior.
 This allows for increased flexibility of accounts that originally were not engineered to be flexible and decreased chances of key mismanagement.

 Users are still responsible for their keys, but through account abstraction, they can take precautions to ensure they do not end up losing their accounts.